SamProtas/JuicyPixels-blurhash/README.md

 ![Hackage Deps](https://img.shields.io/hackage-deps/v/JuicyPixels-blurhash)

-Blurhash is a very compact represenation of a placeholder for an image.
+Blurhash is a very compact representation of a placeholder for an image.

 This library provides a Blurhash encoding and decoding implementation based on the JuicyPixels represenation of images.